Kerry says United States, Egypt return to 'stronger base' in ties

 Kerry later met Sisi and a senior State Department official said he stressed "the importance of press freedom and the protection of peaceful dissent, stressing that free participation in the political process is essential to help stem the growth of violent extremism".

-In one such rights case, a Cairo court on Sunday postponed its verdict in the retrial of Al Jazeera television journalists accused of aiding a terrorist organization, a reference to the Brotherhood.
+In one such rights case, a Cairo court on Sunday postponed its verdict in the retrial of Al Jazeera television journalists accused of aiding a terrorist organisation, a reference to the Brotherhood.

 Shukri said no journalists in Egypt were in jail over their reporting.
 The Committee to Protect Journalists said a prison census it conducted on June 1 found at least 18 Egyptian journalists were in jail for their reporting.

 Cairo and Washington have been exploring ways to expand their security relationship.
-In late March, U.S. President Barack Obama lifted a hold on supplying arms to Cairo, authorizing deliveries valued at over $1.3 billion.
+In late March, U.S. President Barack Obama lifted a hold on supplying arms to Cairo, authorising deliveries valued at over $1.3 billion (£831.63 million).

 The United States delivered eight F-16 fighter jets last week to Egypt, which is battling insurgents in the Sinai Peninsula who have killed hundreds of soldiers and police since Mursi's removal.
 The most active group there is an affiliate of Islamic State.